min2ha/ukwa-site/content/target/26178/index.en.md

   "subject": "UK General Election 2015"
 }

-# Disability Benefits Consortium: Five Things You and Your Party Can Do for Disabled People

 The Disability Benefits Consortium (DBC) is a national coalition of over 60 different charities and other organisations committed to working towards a fair benefits system.